valITino/SOC-9000/docs/00-prereqs.md

 pwsh -ExecutionPolicy Bypass -File .\scripts\host-prepare.ps1
 ```

-Alternatively, use the standalone installer to perform the clone, ISO download, and bring‑up in one step:
+Run the setup script to perform the clone, ISO download, and bring‑up in one step:

 ```powershell
 pwsh -File .\scripts/setup-soc9000.ps1